3 min read

 1 Timothy 2:5

-It is the united testimony of the Bible that only one Elohim-God has real substance, no other gods exist.
-If the Scripture teaches that only one Elohim-God exists, then how do we understand the two different names used in the first two chapters of Genesis?
+The Bible teaches that only one Elohim-God has real substance—no other gods exist.
+If the Torah says only one Elohim-God exists, why are two different names used in the first two chapters of Genesis?

 Different Significance

-The answer to this often-asked question is very simple.
+The answer to this often-asked question is straightforward.
 The Bible uses two separate names for Elohim-God in the first two chapters of Genesis to describe different characteristics of the one Elohim-God.
-The reason for the differences in names has to do with the significance the author is making.
-The Old Testament basically uses two words for God: Elohim and Yehovah.
+Understanding the reason for the different names requires examining the significance the author intends.
+In the Tanakh, two main words for God are used: Elohim and YHVH/Yehovah.
+Let’s explore the distinction.

 General Name